Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: A Piecewise-Continuous Approximation

-The preceding section introduced a framework for computing the failure probability based on a helper function $\Phiz$ defined in (\ref{eq:Phiz_def}).
-Rather than attempting to evaluate $\Phiz[\x]$ directly for the nonlinear process $\x(t)$, this section introduces an approximating process \emph{in the constraint space}, for which computation is made tractable.
-This simplified process is piecewise-continuous according to the given time discretization $\pT$, which controls the ``accuracy'' of the approximation.
-Though $\pT$ in practice will likely be dictated by the computational resources available, we prove that as it is refined the corresponding failure probability estimate converges to $\Fz[\x](T)$.
-That is to say, the approximation is asymptotically lossless.
+where the vector $\h(\x)$ is defined element-wise in (\ref{eq:hj_def}).
+This simplified process is piecewise-linear according to the given time discretization $\pT$, which controls the ``accuracy'' of the approximation.
+Though $\pT$ in practice will likely be dictated by the computational resources available, it will be shown that as it is refined the corresponding failure probability estimate $\Fz[\yhat](T)$ converges to the true failure probability $\Fz[\y](T) = \Fz[\x](T)$.
+That is to say, this approximation is asymptotically lossless.